 Ride & Handling

-The Escape is maneuverable and handles reasonably well, though steering feedback is absent from the new electric power-steering system.
-It feels a bit more top-heavy than many car-based compacts, and body roll adds to the sensation.
-The rollover rating detailed in the Safety section below supports this notion.
+The Escape is maneuverable and handles reasonably well, though it has always felt a bit more top-heavy to me than many car-based compacts, and the rollover rating detailed in the Safety section below supports this notion.
+I must say, though, the new suspension tuning and rear stabilizer bar seem to decrease the body roll and make the Escape feel a little more grounded.
 An electronic stability system is standard on both front- and all-wheel-drive models, and that lends confidence.

 Going & Stopping